Kathryn Harvey (soccer)

-Kathryn Elizabeth Harvey (born June 9, 1997) is a Canadian soccer player who plays for Northern Super League club Calgary Wild FC.
+Kathryn Elizabeth Harvey (born June 9, 1997) is a Canadian soccer player.

 Early life

 Harvey played youth soccer with New West SC.
 Harvey attended Dr. Charles Best Secondary School, where she was a four-year starter on the lacrosse and volleyball teams, and also helped the soccer team to the AAA provincial soccer championship in 2015.
 She also played lacrosse with the British Columbia provincial team, winning the Junior Women's Box Lacrosse National Title in 2015.

 University career

 In September 2015, Harvey began attending LIU Brooklyn when she played for the women's lacrosse team on a full lacrosse scholarship.
 In March 2016, she was named the Northeast Conference Lacrosse Rookie of the Month.

 In 2017, she transferred to Trinity Western University choosing to switch to soccer and join the women's soccer team.
 She made her debut on September 8, 2017, against the UBC Thunderbirds.
 She scored her first goal on September 24, 2017, in a 1–0 victory over the MacEwan Griffins.
 At the end of the 2017 season, she was named to the Canada West All-Rookie Team.
 In 2019, she was named to the All-Canada West Second Team and an Academic All-Canadian.
 In November 2021, Harvey was named the Canada West Athlete of the Week and at the end of the season, she was again named to the All-Canada West Second Team and an Academic All-Canadian.